northernpeople/reminder/README.md

 # Reminder

+!
+Doesn't use spring security.
+If you want to build something like this project, use starter project!

 Spring boot app that can send reminders to your inbox.

 If you would like to send yourself reminders in the future, feel free to use this app!